JasonWiberg/VGGT-and-Affine-Transformations-Tutorial/README.md

-# Using-VGGT: Aligning Point Clouds and Improving Signle Image Inference
+# Using-VGGT and Affine Transformations on Point Clouds

-Within VGGT_Tutorial.ipynb (works in colab: https://colab.research.google.com/drive/1xU7Tdr8WnSlEhEA97wclnj0CLlZR-fZl?usp=sharing), you can learn to use VGGT to generate point clouds from any set of images, and align the point clouds to specified coordinate systems that can correspond to real-world geometry.
+Within VGGT_Tutorial.ipynb (works in colab: https://colab.research.google.com/drive/1xU7Tdr8WnSlEhEA97wclnj0CLlZR-fZl?usp=sharing), you can learn to use VGGT to generate point clouds from images, and align the point clouds to specified coordinate systems that can correspond to real-world geometry.

-Then, you can try to use generative AI models like Qwen-Image_edit-2509 and specialized Loras to generate images of a scene from different angles.
-Use the generated images to improve VGGT inference on the original image.
+Then, you can also try to use generative AI models like Qwen-Image_edit-2509 and specialized Loras to generate images of a scene from different angles.
+Use the generated images to improve VGGT inference on the original image (https://colab.research.google.com/drive/18uPhhuQnRy6dLtFFJaKSQtM5YtHu-oMI?usp=sharing).